 Example: use hand scaling rather than ultrasonic scaling when appropriate.
-If ultrasonic scaling is required, it should be used in conjunction with high volume evacuation and considering use of an assistant.

-For elderly patients with one or more diseases known to be associated with higher COVID mortality and/ or immunocompromised patients, it is recommended to use teledentistry consultation to assess the urgency of their dental condition prior to considering any treatment for them.
+If ultrasonic scaling is required, it should be used in conjunction with high volume evacuation and considering use of an assistantFor elderly patients with one or more diseases known to be associated with higher COVID mortality and/ or immunocompromised patients, it is recommended to use teledentistry consultation to assess the urgency of their dental condition prior to considering any treatment for them.
 Infection Control- Engineering Controls, Administrative Controls

 This plan includes PPE, Infection Control, and Engineering Control Guidance provided by the Minnesota Board of Dentistry, CDC, and OSHA.